lodonnell309/ReactionSaysItAll/README.md

 # ReactionSaysItAll

 **ReactionSaysItAll** is a CS 7643 Deep Learning project that explores how facial expressions can drive natural language responses.
 The app uses a Convolutional Neural Network (CNN) to analyze a user's facial reaction to a text message and then generates a response based on that reaction.
 We fine-tuned Google’s T5-small model for text generation, with optional support for integrating Gemini for more advanced responses.
+The final project paper can be found in project deliverables.

 ---